edoardotolva/edoardotolva.github.io/_pages/about.md

 transport costs.
 However, the study also highlights potential negative implications for the carbon footprint of international trade.
 Relative to a no-substitution scenario, higher maritime transport costs lead to a six percent increase in carbon emissions due to substitution toward more carbon-intensive air transport.

+<i>Draft coming soon</i>
 </div>

 <style>